qablet/qablet-contracts/README.md

 A Qablet timetable defines a financial product using a sequence of payments, choices and conditions.
 A valuation model implemented with a Qablet parser can value any contract, as long as the contract can be described using a Qablet Timetable.

-This repositary contains code to create qablet timetables.
+This repository contains code to create qablet timetables.
 It does not contain models that price qablet timetables.
 Such models will be available in other independent projects.